 Discover India.
 Discover Yourself

-The School Travel Company has teamed up with Talentease and Diversity & Innovation to create a series of school trips to India designed to provide students with challenging, thought-provoking, exciting, and thrilling experiences of a lifetime.
+The School Travel Company has teamed up with Talentease and Diversity & Innovation to create a series of school expeditions to India designed to provide students with challenging, thought-provoking, exciting, and thrilling experiences, and will give memories that will last a lifetime.

 The trips give pupils the opportunity of a cultural visit to India combined with one or two 5-day personal development modules (see below).